romellotech/se_project_spots/README.md

 - Git: Version control to track changes and collaborate efficiently.

 - Figma: For designing and prototyping the user interface for development.

+###### Deployment & How to Use

+- Clone the repository.

+- This webpage is deployed to Github Pages

+- Start uploading images, viewing galleries, and interacting with others on Spots.